TheRobBrennan/building-graphql-apis-using-the-neo4j-graphql-library/02-TheNeo4jGraphQLLibrary.md

 Now it’s time to start using the Neo4j GraphQL Library to build GraphQL APIs!
 We’ll be using a browser-based service called Codesandbox to run Node.js JavaScript code, which in this case will be a GraphQL API application making use of the Neo4j GraphQL Library.
 Using Codesandbox means we won’t have to troubleshoot local development environment issues and makes it easier to share code.
 Each lesson will start with an initial skeleton application that we’ll modify as we explore new concepts.
 If you get stuck, each lesson also has the solution available as a Codesandbox.

 We’ll also be using Neo4j Sandbox to spin up a hosted Neo4j instance in the cloud.
 We’ll connect to our Neo4j Sandbox instance from the GraphQL API application running in Codesandbox.
-To do this we’ll use the connection credentials specific to our Neo4j Sandbox instance.
+To do this, we’ll use the connection credentials specific to our Neo4j Sandbox instance.

 Follow these steps to get your development environment set up using Codesandbox and Neo4j Sandbox: